Pewbeam Documentation

 Microphone setup

 Select your audio input device in Settings > Microphone.
 Pewbeam lists all available input devices and remembers your selection between sessions.
-You can also adjust the Input Gain slider (0–100%).
+Each device shows whether it's the system default.

 Confidence indicators

-High (green)80%+Very accurate transcription
+• High (green, 80%+) — Very accurate transcription

-Medium (yellow)60–80%Mostly accurate, some words may be off
+• Medium (yellow, 60–80%) — Mostly accurate, some words may be off

-Low (red)Below 60%Noisy audio or unclear speech
+• Low (red, below 60%) — Noisy audio or unclear speech

 Free plan limits